awsdocs/aws-cli-user-guide/doc_source/install-linux.md

    ```
    $ aws --version
-   aws-cli/1.18.134 Python/3.7.4 Linux/4.14.133-113.105.amzn2.x86_64 botocore/1.13
+   aws-cli/1.19.3 Python/3.7.4 Linux/4.14.133-113.105.amzn2.x86_64 botocore/1.13
    ```

    If you get an error, see [Troubleshooting AWS CLI errors](cli-chap-troubleshooting.md)\.

 ### Uninstall the AWS CLI version 1 bundled installer<a name="install-linux-bundled-uninstall"></a>

+If you installed the AWS CLI using the bundled installer, follow these instructions\.
 The bundled installer doesn't put anything outside of the installation directory except the optional symlink, so uninstalling is as simple as deleting those two items\.

 ```
 $ sudo rm -rf /usr/local/aws